Okipa/laravel-table/README.md

 $table->column('email')->sortable()->searchable();
 ```

-In your view, simply render it like this :
+In your view, simply render your table like this :

 ```blade
 {{ $table }}